 - Widespread distribution of free “screeners”, often for “little” films which may not have been in theaters for long.
 These are typically just DVDs mailed en masse to all the voting members (which are so pervasive that many Academy members never even go to theatrical screenings, although they often don’t have the time to).
 Academy members have also been known to “accidentally” leak these screeners to smugglers, although that never dissuaded the studios (and a Mexican scientist did invent a watermarking technology for them).

 - Studios will sometimes vie to be the one to “get the most Oscars”, which leads them to release several Oscar Bait films in a row.
-One of the most notorious for this was Miramax Films, who in one year hit us with Shakespeare in Love, Chocolat, Chicago, and Cold Mountain.
+One of the most notorious for this was Miramax Films, who hit us with Shakespeare in Love, Chocolat, Chicago, and Cold Mountain within a few years.
 They might also set up subdivisions specifically for “arthouse”-style films, like Paramount Vantage.

 Subject matter and characters